phillisb/trtc/README.md

 -----------------------------------------------------------------------------
  Chapter 7.
 Making a Scene
 -----------------------------------------------------------------------------
- Create World model that cosists of lights and shapes.
+ Create World model that cosists of a light and shapes.
 Also implements a pinhole camera object

  Camera model has been modified to attempt anti-aliasing (Ch 17)

+### Using giant spheres as walls and floors (no plane model yet)
 ![images/Ch07.png](images/Ch07.png)

 -----------------------------------------------------------------------------